 I’m not even going to say I follow John’s thoughts on these books, it hurts my head when I try, but every story is worth reading.
 I did the interior design, layout, and produced the print ready artwork for these two books in InDesign.
 Laying out long books, fast, is a sign that you’re getting deep into InDesign.
 I’m pleased to say that I built this second one even faster than the first.
 At any rate, if you have something to do that’s worth doing, put it off for a bit, and pick up these books for a read.

 One of my most interesting clients, or at least, the most obscure distant one.
 Ede makes hawk hoods out of leather.
 Or eagle hoods, or falcon hoods, it really depends on the raptor you own as he’ll custom make a beautiful hood for your bird.
 His hoods are a “mixture” of Arab and Dutch design.
 And for the owner, custom fit leather gauntlets.
 Then send your purchase to you from Hungary where he lives.
-Granted it’s a tiny, niche market, but at least he has a cool logo to promote his work.
+Granted it’s a very tiny market, not that many raptor hunters out there anymore, but at least he has a cool logo to promote his work.

 The design of this logo present the unique challenge of polar opposites in services.
 As heating systems maintenance and installs plays a big role in their business, so does cooling systems.
 The logo had to reflect both, without reverting to the typical arrows in blue and red that many heating and cooling companies employ.
 The “sunflake” captures this spirit while the lowercase text indicates a friendly company and the bold font choice is indicative of industrial professionalism.

 I have to admit, this was one of the longest names in a logo I’ve tackled.
 But the mark was designed to illustrate motion, science, sport and people in motion.
 As well as vaguely resembling the letters of the name.
 The colours were choosen to go with the decor designed by Interior Designers working on this high end physio therapy clinic.